-In a genre dominated by straight, male detectives it’s refreshing when a mystery read goes against the grain to feature characters of other sexualities, genders, and backgrounds.
-Lesbian and gay authors, in particular, have broadened the scope of the genre, shining a light on people and experiences that so often go unheard.
+In a genre dominated by straight, male detectives it’s refreshing when a mystery read goes against the grain to feature characters of other genders, sexualities, and backgrounds.
+LGBTQ writers, in particular, have broadened the scope of the genre, shining a light on people and experiences that so often go unheard.
 Many of these authors did so at the risk of criticism or, depending on the year of publication, even danger.

 A Country of Old Men

 Joseph Hansen published over 40 novels throughout his lifetime, but he is best known for his 12-book mystery series starring David Brandstetter—an insurance investigator who, like Hansen, is openly gay.
 But David’s sexuality isn’t his defining trait, and he often defies the old stereotypes associated with gay men: He’s really just a normal California guy, albeit one who’s tough-as-nails and good at busting criminals.